 2 tsps of amba spice mix (mango powder, ground mustard seeds, dried lime powder, turmeric, cayenne and ground fenugreek seeds) – or you can use a good quality ras el hanout spice mix

 30g fresh parsley, chopped

 30g fresh dill, chopped plus extra to serve

 8 large red and yellow bell peppers, halved from bottom to top leaving the stalk intact, seeds and membranes removed

 Pomegranate arils, to serve

 In a large frying pan, heat 2 tbsp of the olive oil and fry the onion until it is soft and translucent.

 Add the rice and stir slowly until it too has become translucent.
 Add 600ml of boiling water and season generously.
 Turn the heat down, partially cover and allow to simmer for 15 minutes until all the water has been absorbed but the rice remains al dente.

 Turn the rice out into a large mixing bowl and allow to cool slightly.
-Then stir in the pine kernels, raisins, chopped tomato, spices, feta, the herbs, lemon juice and the remaining olive oil.
+Then stir in the pine kernels, raisins, chopped tomato, spices, feta, the herbs, lemon zest and juice and the remaining olive oil.
 Season to your taste.